Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

 # Judiciary Akn Tagger

-This repository contains the application code for the Judiciary Akn Tagger (JAT).
-This application contains 59 case law files from [https://www.judiciary.uk](https://www.judiciary.uk) tagged in the [Akoma Ntoso XML standard](http://www.akomantoso.org/).
+This repository contains the application code for the [Judiciary Akn Tagger (JAT)](https://akn-judiciary-demo.legaltech.wales).
+This application contains 101 case law files from [https://www.judiciary.uk](https://www.judiciary.uk) tagged in the [Akoma Ntoso XML standard](http://www.akomantoso.org/).

 JAT is composed of a Java back-end and React front-end, the data-sources for this application come from a combination of